andormade/andor.cool/_pages/postmortem.md

 All of my photos, videos, and documents are stored on a DigitalOcean server, so if I hit the big "log off", my account and domain names will only last for a year from the time of my passing, and after that all my files will be deleted.

-Honestly, I’m not too bothered about my digital legacy vanishing, but if there's anything in it that holds sentimental value to you, please make sure you save it before it's too late.
+To be honest, I’m not too bothered about my digital legacy vanishing, but if there's anything in it that holds sentimental value to you, please make sure you save it before it's too late.
+If you don't download the files in time, then I'm afraid you'll have to retrieve them from the Akashic records.

 I'm really grateful for all the memories we've created.